Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and see if they are effective in understanding this 5000 line codebase.
 This serves as an introduction to this source-code toolkit.

-Modalwx.cpp, when viewed in an IDE is rather large and unwieldy.
+ModalWX.cpp, when viewed in an IDE is rather large and unwieldy.
 We are working on adding a source code editor to it so that it becomes easier to edit it and create a Modal app based on it.
 Modal app codefiles are designed to be viewed using ModalWX